kingmeers/transient/README.md

 #### 5. Packaging the App (Optional)

+\*Honestly, this is such a hassle, PyInstaller has a tonne of problems, especially with QThread's & Whisper, hence my workaround in the .spec file.

+Honestly way better to just run the transient.py file\*

 If you'd like to package **Transient** into an executable for distribution:

 1. **For macOS**: